sasetamu/.github/profile/README.md

-# SASE TAMU

-Welcome to the SASE TAMU Organization!
+# Welcome to SASE TAMU!

 All projects and development relevant to the Texas A&M University Society of Asian Scientists and Engineers chapter.